Chicago Cubs minor league players: Tyler Schlaffer

 Tyler Robert Schlaffer (born May 24, 2001) is an American professional baseball pitcher in the Chicago Cubs organization.

 Schlaffer attended Homewood-Flossmoor High School in Flossmoor, Illinois where he played baseball.
 As a senior in 2019, he went 7-2 with a 1.81 ERA.
 He was selected by the Chicago Cubs in the ninth round of the 2019 Major League Baseball draft.
 He signed with the team, forgoing his commitment to play college baseball at the University of Illinois Chicago.

 Schlaffer made his professional debut after signing with the Arizona Complex League Cubs, appearing in three games.
 After not playing a professional game in 2020 due to the cancellation of the season caused by the COVID-19 pandemic, he made 12 starts in 2021 between the Arizona Complex League and the Myrtle Beach Pelicans, going 4-6 with a 4.58 ERA over 55 innings.
 In 2022, he made 18 starts for Myrtle Beach and went 4-3 with a 3.82 ERA and 84 strikeouts over 75 1/3 innings, and he also made one start for the South Bend Cubs.
 Schlaffer did not play in 2023 due to injury.
 He returned to play in 2024 with South Bend and Myrtle Beach and went 3-3 with a 5.29 ERA over 78 1/3 innings.
 He opened the 2025 season with South Bend, with whom he was named Midwest League Pitcher of the Week, and was promoted to the Knoxville Smokies in July.

-James Triantos
+Over 21 starts between the two teams, Schlaffer went 7-3 with a 3.53 ERA and 102 strikeouts over 104 2/3 innings.
+He returned to Knoxville for the 2026 season and appeared in 31 games in which he had a 1-7 record, a 4.20 ERA, and 101 strikeouts over 85 2/3 innings.

+Kaleb Wing

-James Douglas Triantos (born January 29, 2003) is an American professional baseball second baseman and center fielder in the Chicago Cubs organization.
+Kaleb Christopher Wing (born January 12, 2007) is an American professional baseball pitcher in the Chicago Cubs organization.

-Triantos attended and played high school baseball at James Madison High School in Vienna, Virginia.
-During his senior year, he hit .712 while striking out only twice and also pitched to a 1.18 ERA, leading his team to a Class 6A State Championship.
-He was reclassified from the 2022 draft class to the 2021 class and was selected in the draft's second round by the Cubs.
-He signed for $2.1 million, forgoing his commitment to play college baseball at the University of North Carolina.
-He saw limited action with the Cubs' Arizona Complex League team during 2021 and posted a .327/.376/.594/.970 slash line in 25 games.
+Wing attended Scotts Valley High School in Scotts Valley, California.
+As a senior in 2025, he had a 1.23 earned run average (ERA) with 79 strikeouts.
+He committed to play college baseball at Loyola Marymount University as an infielder.
+Wing was selected by the Chicago Cubs in the fourth round of the 2025 Major League Baseball draft.
+He signed with the Cubs for $1.5 million.

+Wing made his professional debut in 2026 with the rookie-level Arizona Complex League Cubs and was promoted to the Single-A Myrtle Beach Pelicans in May.
+Across nine starts between the two teams, he had a 0-4 record, a 4.45 ERA, and 42 strikeouts over 28 1/3 innings.